An Introduction to the 10 Step Lean Training and Implementation Model

 So, this caused him to think and ask a question.
 “Was it really this easy?
 An average of eleven tools, that’s all.”

 Chris had to be sure, so he decided to formalize his research and went on to designed and developed the ’10 Steps to become a Lean Enterprise’ training and implementation model.
 The list of lean tools and techniques included in the 10 step model are taken from the Toyota Production System (TPS).
 As most people know, Toyota is accepted as a benchmark to a world class lean enterprise.
 The 10 Step training and implementation model follows a natural progression in growing organic capability and creating a successful process improvement infrastructure.
-This goal is to create a road map to guide an organization throughtheir lean implementation process.
+This goal is to create a road map to guide an organization through their lean implementation process.
 The 10 Step training and implementation model adheres to the principles of Plan, Do Check, and Act – PDCA (or Deming) Cycle.
-In the ‘DO’ section of the model the steps are divided into two categories of activities: Process Control and Process Velocity.
+In the ‘DO’ section of the model the steps are divided into two categories of activities: in the left hand column is Process Control and in the right hand column is Process Velocity.
+These central column separates after Step 2 – Value Stream Mapping, then the left and right columns converge at Step 8 – Standard Work

 10 Steps Lean Training and Implementation Model